 How long does it take?

-The mental health assessment can last between 60 and 90 minutes.
+The mental health assessment can go up to 60 minutes.

 How much does it cost?